-Pacific Northwest Center for Construction Research and Education
+(Formerly the Pacific NW Center for Construction Research and Education)

-The Center’s Executive Director, Dr. Carrie Dossick, Professor in the Department of Construction Management, is responsible for the development and implementation of the Center to meet the needs of the CM faculty and students and the Center’s partners (Human Interface Technology Laboratory, Department of Environmental and Occupational Health Sciences, and College of Education).
+The Center’s Executive Director, Dr. Carrie Dossick, Professor in the Department of Construction Management, is responsible for the development and implementation of the Center to meet the needs of the CM faculty and students and industry.

 Virtual Construction Lab